Looking for help with the cost of caring?

-Carers we have been talking to tell us that having a clear idea about the kind of things that could make a difference will help you to identify where that support might come from.
+Carers have been telling us that having a clear idea about the kind of things that could make a difference, will help you to identify where that support might come from.
 They tell us the following are worth looking into:

 Equipment or alterations to help you care safely